Whiplash Injury Lawyer in Palm Beach Gardens, FL

 • Multi-vehicle accidents: Whiplash can occur in accidents involving multiple vehicles, where impacts from different angles contribute to the rapid movement of the head.

-• Hit-and-run accidents: Any situation where a vehicle is struck unexpectedly and forcefully can potentially result in whiplash, including hit and run accidents.
+• Hit-and-run accidents: Any situation where a vehicle is struck unexpectedly and forcefully can potentially result in whiplash, including hit-and-run accidents.

 Whiplash is often accompanied by a range of symptoms that can significantly impact daily life.
 These symptoms may result immediately after a crash or take days to develop.
 Delayed pain associated with whiplash is common.
 While the severity of symptoms varies, it's important to be aware of the signs associated with whiplash.
 These may include: